hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   this virtual machine, facilitating nested virtualization in the guest.
   Default: `false`.
 * `enable_logging` - (Optional) Enable logging of virtual machine events to a log file stored in the virtual machine directory.
-Default: `true`.
+Default: `false`.
 * `cpu_performance_counters_enabled` - (Optional) Enable CPU performance
   counters on this virtual machine.
 Default: `false`.
 * `swap_placement_policy` - (Optional) The swap file placement policy for this